James Murdoch gives up News International role

 James Murdoch has already made a move to his new job in New York, though his family is still based in London for now.
 He stepped down as a director of London-based GlaxoSmithkline last year.
 Analysts pointed out that despite moving to New York he would still need to answer to any charges or UK government inquiries that might arise related to the hacking case.

-The move appears to further strengthen the position of News Corp President Chase Carey, who is now favored by investors to take the top job at the Murdoch family controlled media conglomerate.
+The move appears to further strengthen the position of News Corp President Chase Carey, who is now favoured by investors to take the top job at the Murdoch family controlled media conglomerate.

 "It clarifies the management hierarchy and clarifies Chase Carey as the person who's both No. 2 and No. 3 behind Rupert Murdoch," said Collins Stewart analyst Thomas Eagan.
 "That's a good thing.
 I think the operations are going well."